 - “We have accepted Roland Lafayette into our company, with a starting salary of $60,000.
 With this salary, we have no reason to believe that he would be unable to afford rent at $1,000 a month.”

-Though many landlords won’t need any credit references whatsoever, some will.
+Though many landlords won’t need any credit references whatsoever, some will require them.
 Those that do will only ask for one or two references—and that’s usually reserved for fairly exclusive communities, too.

 Since credit references are not a rigid thing, the term often comes with a little leeway for interpretation.
 If you have a potential landlord (or committee) that requires a credit reference, you may be able to ask them for any specific guidelines they want in the reference.